Uszak1/HDOC---Human_Detection_Online_Camera/README.md

 3. Save and run your program:
    save program on your device and try running it. there shouldn't be any issues with the code.

+I hope you enyoj itz and it's working, If not you can contact me with any issues and I will try explain them and may fix some errors in the code.
+I'm looking forward to hear your feed.